ioggstream/python-course/sparql-101/01-intro-jsonld.md

 ----

-Identifiers may differ between systems, and even registry data is not always interoperable.
+Identifiers may differ between systems, and even registry data are not always interoperable.

 ```mermaid
 graph LR